PulseStrategy369/PulseStrategy/README.md

 - **Two Prices, One Asset:**
 xBond and iBond have two active ratios:
-  - **DEX Price:** What they trade for on a DEX like PulseX (market-driven).
+  - **DEX Price:** the traded ratio on a DEX like PulseX (market-driven).
-  - **Redemption Value:** Their share of the PLSX/INC reserve (asset-backed).
+  - **Redemption Value:**  the redeemable ratio of PLSX/INC in reserve (asset-backed).

 - **Profit from Price Gaps:**
- If xBond trades below its redemption value on a DEX, traders can buy it cheap, redeem it for PLSX, and profit.
+ If xBond trades below its redemption value on a DEX, buy cheap, redeem it for PLSX, and profit.
 If it trades above, they can sell to the DEX and profit.

 - **Win-Win:**
 Every arbitrage trade involves transfers, which burn tokens and increase the value of remaining bonds.
 Traders profit, and holders benefit.